jr1221/frc-datawizard/README.md

 Debian: `update-alternatives --config java` and choose the openjdk-11-jre from the list.
 Arch: `archlinux-java set java-11-openjdk`

-Most other distros have this package, but the package name may be worded differently.
+Nearly all distros have this package, but the package name may be worded differently.

 #### Windows
-The only way to install java on windows the FOSS way is via https://github.com/ojdkbuild/ojdkbuild.
+The only way to install java on windows without registering (albiet free) is via https://github.com/ojdkbuild/ojdkbuild.
 Use the msi installer under version 11.XXX

 ### How To Run
-Open the terminal (or the command prompt of your choice in Windows) and enter `cd /path/to/the/.jar/`.
-Next, run `java -jar NAME_OF_FILE.jar`, name of file being that which was downloaded under assests in the releases page. _IMPORTANT: See [farther down on this page](#adding-key-with-prefmgr) to add your key, required to use the program._
+First head over to releases and download the file ending in `.jar` Next, open the terminal (or the command prompt of your choice in Windows) and enter the path to the jarfile with cd before (ex. `cd /Users/YOUR_USERNAME/Downloads/frc-datawizard-XXXXX.jar)`.
+Next, run `java -jar NAME_OF_FILE.jar`, name of file being that which was downloaded under assests in the releases page.
+This will launch the gui.
+The docs for the CLI are below.

+****_IMPORTANT: See [farther down on this page](#adding-key-with-prefmgr) to add your key, required to use the program._****

 ## Usage